Green Wood Coffee House Event Listings

 Join us for exceptional music, coffee, and dessert in an intimate setting at one of our Coffee House events.

-Please note which location is holding your event!
+We now have three locations!
+Please note which location is hosting your event!

-Out Of Eden Location: 2415 Norvell Rd, Grass Lake MI 49240
+Out Of Eden location: 2415 Norvell Rd, Grass Lake, MI 49240

 No tickets are mailed; simply give your name at the door.